anskarl/LoMRF/doc/0_quick_start.md

 // The gun becomes loaded if and only if the hunter loads the gun.
 2 InitiatedAt(Loaded,t) :- Happens(Load,t)

-// The stops from being loaded after a shot.
+// The gun stops from being loaded after a shot.
 2 TerminatedAt(Loaded,t) :- Happens(Shoot,t) ^ HoldsAt(Loaded,t)

 // When the gun shoots and it is loaded, then the prey is being killed.